tbusser/advent-of-code/2018/11/README.md

 ### Optimal solution

 I shared my solution with ChatGPT and asked for optimization suggestions.
 As hinted at during part 1, the suggestion was to implement a summed area table (SAT).
-My implementation had a complexity of O(n<sup>4</sup>) because the square sum cost would grow with the square size.
 The initial solution was O(n<sup>4</sup>) because the work per square grows with its size.
 Using a SAT, each square sum is constant-time, reducing total complexity to O(n<sup>3</sup>).
 For the grid size of 300 cells in each direction, my solution had to perform billions of operations versus 9 million iterations for the SAT solution.

 #### Building the summed-area table